mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 | --- | --- |
 | `Error` | The Error attribute describes the error message if the request violates the content moderation policy. |

-##### 4.1.1.9 TitanImageMappingHelper {#titan-image-mapping-helper}
+##### 4.1.1.10 TitanImageMappingHelper {#titan-image-mapping-helper}

-This helper entity solely serves the purpose to create a flat entity to produce the correct export mapping.
+This helper entity solely serves the purpose of creating a flat entity to produce the correct export mapping.

 #### 4.1.2 No GenAICommons dependency